 - Is it necessary for you to have a mobile-friendly website?

-- Through what websites are you getting traffic to your website?
+- Through which websites are you getting traffic to your website?

-- What marketing strategy is working the most?
+- Which marketing strategy is working the most?

 - Which pages on the website are the most popular among visitors?